ZwX1616/comma_speed_challenge_sol/README.md

 0. all the following methods use a cropped ROI instead of the whole image

-1. use two consecutive frames as input of a CNN, do regression, MSE converge at ~30 (network too simple/not enough iteration)
+1. use two consecutive frames (concatenated) as input of a CNN, do regression, MSE converge at ~30 (network too simple/not enough iteration)

 2. use two consecutive frames to calculate dense optical flow first, then use the flow image as input to a CNN, do regression, MSE converge at 15~20 (dense optical flow seems noisy)